Lake District Camping Holidays with Kamper

 Whether you’re looking to entertain the entire family, you’re escaping for a little bit of one-on-one time with your partner or you and a group of friends are looking for adventure - we reckon it’s pretty tricky to top the Lake District for wild walks, quirky history, great pubs and totally awesome views.

-A trip to the Lake District in a camper van means that you can break up the outward journey with a stop off or two en route.
+A road trip to the Lake District in a camper van means that you can break up the outward journey with a stop off or two en route.

 A campsite in the Cotswolds, or an overnight stop in the Peak District could be nice, and before you know it you’ll be in Cumbria and the Lake District National Park - 885 square miles of stunning landscape interspersed with iconic lakes.